tytydraco/yessleep/out/I_made_a_mistake_hanging_an_open_sign_in_my_living_room_window.md

 I collect odds and ends from things of supernatural and paranormal nature.
 Haunted movie props, abandoned animatronics, hell, I even sleep next to the supposed cursed ashes of a 15th century witch!
 (I keep her urn on my nightstand.)

-So this mundane, everyday, run of the mill sign should not have caused me as much trouble as it has been.
+So this mundane, everyday, run of the mill sign should not have caused me as much trouble as it did.

 Last week, I found out a small café by my house that I frequent, was closing due to lack of business.
 I asked if I could keep their "open" sign as a sort of memorabilia and the owner agreed.